 The Half-Zatoichi can deal 600 damage if the player hits an enemy wielding the same weapon.
 This mean a Demoman can one-shot a Soldier in the front with a crit sword attack for the same damage as a full health Heavy Backstab.

 Most weapons feature a "taunt kill".
-It causes 500 damage caused by the following: a ultra-strong bat swing, a kamikaze grenade attack, a Hadouken, a sword swing that is full of honor, a finger gun, getting hit in the head by a guitar, a robotic hand spin inside your guts, a stab from a saw, a stab from an arrow, and a fencing with a butterfly knife.
+It causes 500 damage caused by the following: a ultra-strong bat swing, a kamikaze grenade attack, a Hadouken, a point blank flare to the face, a ring of fire, a sword swing that is full of honor, a finger gun, getting hit in the head by a guitar, a robotic hand spin inside your guts, a stab from a saw, a stab from an arrow, and a fencing with a butterfly knife.

 Final Fantasy X actually rewarded players for doing exactly what the word "overkill" implies.
 Finishing off enemies with a hugely damaging attack would increase the XP/gold gain and raise the odds of better item drops.
 Anima is the ultimate overkill machine, capable of inflicting 3199968 damage in two turns.